DPassarelli/6-mils/docs/OrderRequest.md

 An OrderRequest message is used to submit a purchase order to a supplier (or vendor).
 This can be done to fulfill the items previously selected in a PunchOut session, for example.
 Instances of this class can be used to construct the necessary XML, send it to the supplier's e-commerce site, and receive the XML response.

+## Current Limitations

+This library only supports order type of "regular" and request type "new".
+Releases against a master agreement or blanket purchase orders, or update or delete requests, are not yet implemented.

+Only a single ship-to address is currently supported.
+Future releases may add the ability to specify ship-to addresses on an item-by-item basis.

 ## General Notes

 Optional values are indicated by a `?` after the expected data type.
 If all of the keys are optional, then the parameter is as well (meaning, there is no need to pass an empty literal object).